-Cluster 3 Sustainable Future and Climate Change
+Cluster 1 Sustainable Future and Climate Change

 1 Resource 1 shows the breakdown of Thailand's plastics end use industries.
 Resource 2 shows Bangkok's plastics waste management hierarchy (left) and ideal waste management hierarchy (right).
-Resource 3 shows a photograph of a young dugong who died from infection exacerbated by plastic bits in her stomach.
-Resource 4 is an extract taken from an article about plastic waste pollution in Thailand.
-Resource 5 shows Thailand's roadmap to plastic waste management 2018 - 2030.
+Resource 3 is an extract taken from an article about plastic waste pollution in Thailand.
+Resource 4 shows Thailand's roadmap to plastic waste management 2018 - 2030.

 (a) Cite data from Resource 1 to describe the usage of plastic in Thailand.
-[4]
+[3]